tweag/nickel/doc/manual/contracts.md

   }

 > config."0"
-error: contract broken by a value: field `0` is not a boolean [...]
+error: contract broken by a value
+       field `0` is not a boolean
+[...]
 ```